 Accelerated A.S. in Occupational Therapy Assistant Studies

 This 69-credit program prepares individuals to practice as an occupational therapy assistant in a variety of settings with people of all ages.
 The program features accelerated 8-week academic terms, five clinical fieldwork experiences, and intensive guidance by faculty and mentors.
 Lecture and laboratory classes are scheduled two evenings per week and Saturday mornings.
 The Program uses a hybrid distance learning model.
 Students attend bi-weekly, on-campus class sessions and participate in electronically mediated learning experiences during those times when they are not on campus.
 Students may complete the program in 23 months.
 Curricular themes permeate all courses, and key professional concepts are continually reinforced.
-Fall entry only.

 Candidates for admission are required to submit an application that includes a resume, personal statement and evidence of two OT site visits (forms included in application packet) as well as participate in an individual interview.